Cherreads

 The lieutenant dropped into the dark.

 Will stood up, walking to the edge of the pit.
-He looked down at the three trapped men groaning in the dirt twenty feet below, their afternoon completely ruined.
+He looked down at the three trapped men groaning in the dirt twenty feet below in the pitch black.

 Well, Khan said quietly.
 Aren't you lucky.